maerics/dgst/README.md

-  md5         Compute and print the "md5" digest of stdin. ripemd160   Compute and print the "ripemd160" digest of stdin. sha1        Compute and print the "sha1" digest of stdin. sha256      Compute and print the "sha256" digest of stdin. sha3-224    Compute and print the "sha3-224" digest of stdin. sha3-256    Compute and print the "sha3-256" digest of stdin.
+  md5         Compute and print the "md5" digest of stdin. ripemd160   Compute and print the "ripemd160" digest of stdin. sha1        Compute and print the "sha1" digest of stdin. sha224      Compute and print the "sha224" digest of stdin. sha256      Compute and print the "sha256" digest of stdin. sha3-224    Compute and print the "sha3-224" digest of stdin. sha3-256    Compute and print the "sha3-256" digest of stdin.